jasonjklim/Ames_house/readme.md

-# This is my work on GA.
+# This is another project I did on GA.
 I participated two kaggle competitions with same dataset, Ames House data.
 In this project, I created two different types of models, which are regression and classification.

 # Project 3 - Ames Housing Data and Kaggle Challenges